Gerry Cheevers: Playing career

-The right to sign him to an NHL contract was held by the Toronto Maple Leafs (with whom he played two games) until the Boston Bruins drafted him in 1965.
+The right to sign him to an NHL contract was held by the Toronto Maple Leafs (with whom he played two games) until the Boston Bruins drafted him in 1965, despite Toronto general manager Punch Imlach trying to slip Cheevers through unselected by listing him as a forward.
 In the 1964–65 season he won 48 games in leading the Rochester Americans to their first Calder Cup championship, becoming the final goaltender in league history to play every game (coincidentally, he did this one season after his future Bruins teammate Eddie Johnston was the final goaltender to do so in the NHL).
 Cheevers still holds the AHL record for most victories in a season by a goaltender.

-He was claimed that offseason by the Boston Bruins in the Intra-League Draft, and saw his first action with the Bruins in the 1966 season, although he spent the bulk of the next two years with the Bruins' farm club, the Oklahoma City Blazers of the Central Professional Hockey League.
+He was claimed that offseason by the Boston Bruins in the Intra-League Draft and saw his first action with the Bruins in the 1966 season, although he spent the bulk of the next two years with the Bruins' farm club, the Oklahoma City Blazers of the Central Professional Hockey League.
+During the 1965-66 season Cheevers would help lead the team to the Adam’s cup going 8-1 in the playoffs.
+Then in the following year, 1966-67 Cheevers would go 8-3 in the playoffs as he and the Blazers would repeat as Adam’s cup champions.

-With the six team expansion in 1967, and the Bruins losing goaltenders Bernie Parent and Doug Favell to the expansion Philadelphia Flyers, Cheevers became the number one goaltender in Boston for the next five seasons.
+With the six-team expansion in 1967, and the Bruins losing goaltenders Bernie Parent and Doug Favell to the expansion Philadelphia Flyers, Cheevers became the number one goaltender in Boston for the next five seasons.

-He was a member of both the 1970 and 1972 Stanley Cup winning teams, gaining a reputation as a driven, "money" goaltender.
+Cheevers would put up good numbers for the Bruins in his first two years as their starter in 1967-68 and 1968-69.
+However the following year Cheevers would have a break out year going 24-8-8 with a 2.72 GAA.
+Then going a nearly perfect 12-1 in the postseason as he and the Bruins won the 1970 Stanley Cup.
+But the best was yet to come as two seasons in 1971-72 he went 27-5-8 and had a 2.50 GAA.
+Then during the postseason he once again helped lead the Bruins to another Stanley Cup victory in 1972.
+Throughout this time he started gaining a reputation as a driven, "money" goaltender.
 Cheevers held the Boston Bruins' record for most playoff wins by a goaltender (with 53) until it was surpassed by Tuukka Rask in 2021.
 Cheevers had held the record since 1977 when he surpassed Frank Brimsek's mark of 32.

-In 1972, he went undefeated in 32 consecutive games, a NHL record that still stands.
+In 1972, he went undefeated in 32 consecutive games, an NHL record that still stands.